Last Update: July 25, 2023

 Not so shocking.
-Yes, it’s easy to go for another slice of pizza or scoop of ice cream.
+Yes, it’s easy to go for another slice of pizza, snacks or scoop of ice cream.
 After all, they taste good.
 But what is it, specifically, that makes them “addictive”?

 “Addictive substances are rarely in their natural state, but have been altered or processed in a manner that increases their abuse potential,” states the study.
 Similar to how grapes are processed into wine or poppies into opium––there is a higher concentration of the addictive agent.
 Foods that have a significant amount of added refined sugar, fat, or salt can cause a kind of food euphoria, making it much easier to over-consume.

 “When foods are processed in such a way to have artificially high levels of sugar and fat, they are very pleasurable and rewarding,” says study author Dr. Nicole Avena, who conducts research on addiction, diet, and nutrition at Mt.
 Sinai Hospital in New York City.

 “These foods make your blood sugar spike more quickly, compared to foods with a lower glycemic load, because they are absorbed into the bloodstream at a faster rate,” says Avena.

 It makes sense.
 According to another study, a variety of foods (sugar, saccharine, and corn oil) can activate areas of the brain that process behavior reinforcement.
 If you’ve ever opened a bag of chips and found yourself staring at the bottom in the same sitting, you’ve experienced the addictive effects of processed food.